EOFY Offer: 90% off your plan for your first 3 months

 How does accumulated depreciation affect cash flow?

-Accumulated depreciation doesn’t directly affect cash flow because it’s a non-cash expense – no money actually leaves your business.
+Accumulated depreciation doesn't directly affect cash flow because it's a non-cash expense.
+No money actually leaves your business.

-However, it improves your cash position indirectly:
+However, it improves your cash position indirectly.
+Here's how the tax benefits work:

-• Depreciation expenses reduce your taxable income
+• depreciation expenses reduce your taxable income

 What happens to an asset's accumulated depreciation when you sell it?